Syncrossus/Scopus-Query-Compiler/README.md

 # Scopus Query Compiler

+**This package works best in conjunction with the Scopus-Syntax-Highlighter package.**

 Scopus is a database of scientific articles that provides an advanced search function.

 When editing search queries, this package allows you to create a query referencing another query.
 That is, given the following queries: